HelpChat/Wiki2/clips-plugins/ezrankspro/README.md

 [consolecommand] <command>
 - perform a console command

 [playercommand] <command>
 - make the player perform a command

 [message] <message>
 - send the player a message

 [broadcast] <message>
 - send the server a message

 [jsonmessage] <json>
 - send the player a json message

 [jsonbroadcast] <json>
 - send the server a json message

 [actionbarmessage] <message>
-- send the player an actionbar message [actionbarbroadcast] <message>
+- send the player an actionbar message

+[actionbarbroadcast] <message>
 - send the server an actionbar message

 [addgroup] <group> (world)
 - add the player to a permissions group

 [removegroup] <group> (world)
-- remove the player from a permissions group [addpermission] <permission> (world)
+- remove the player from a permissions group

+[addpermission] <permission> (world)
-- add a permission node to the player [removepermission] <permission> (world)
+- add a permission node to the player

+[removepermission] <permission> (world)
 - remove a permission node from a player

 [setprefix] <prefix>
 - set the players prefix

 [setsuffix] <suffix>
 - set the players suffix

 [effect] <effect>
 - play an effect at the players location

 [sound] <sound> <volume> <pitch>
+- play a sound at the players location

 # Placeholders list